smok-serwis/tempsdb/README.md

 * fixed a bug with slicing chunks in `VarlenSeries`
 * added extra comparison operators for `VarlenEntry`
 * added `sync` to `VarlenSeries`
+* fixed a bug with not propagating metadata write exceptions

 ## v0.6.3